South Carolina Highway 22: History

 In 1994, the original contract with Fluor Daniel called for six lanes from US 17 to SC 905 and four lanes the rest of the way to US 501.
 This money depended on a one-cent sales tax devoted to road funding, but voters turned that down.

 A bridge was built over the Intracoastal Waterway near Briarcliffe Acres, but it remained the "Bridge to Nowhere" for three years because there was no money to build the road.
 In February 1999, the South Carolina Senate passed a bill naming the bridge for Billy Alford, state highway commissioner from 1990 to 1994 and commission chair in 1993.

 On February 24, 1999, the South Carolina Department of Transportation Commission approved $95 million to make the bypass four lanes.
 Two years earlier, since money was short, the bypass had been reduced to two lanes beyond SC 90, though the $291.3 million project had six lanes to SC 31.

 Even with the changes, the road would end up being cheaper than planned because of narrower shoulders and bridges, and more bridges over wetlands.

 On March 4, 1999, The Joint Bond Review Committee approved selling bonds for the money approved in February.
 Widening the bridges was considered, since some believed that the road could need six lanes in only a few years.

 In June 2000, the first section of the Conway Bypass opened 17 months sooner than expected despite flooding from Hurricane Floyd.
 In November 2000, the section from SC 90 to SC 905, including a 29-foot-high bridge over the Waccamaw River, opened 13 months sooner than planned.
 The final section opened with a ribbon cutting ceremony in May 2001.

 In 2003, the South Carolina General Assembly approved a resolution asking that the Conway Bypass be designated I-73.

+SC 22 was flooded by Hurricane Florence in 2018.
+While Representative Tom Rice proposed raising the road, engineers said such a project was too expensive for an event unlikely to happen again.